16 Best Hand Games For Kids (Other Than Hand Clapping)

 Image: IStock

-If your children are interested in mathematics and are quick to grasp concepts, they can enjoy playing multiplication game.
-Two or more players can play this simple game.
+If your children are interested in mathematics and are quick at grasping concepts, they can enjoy playing the multiplication game.
+Two or more players can play this brain game for kids.

 How to play: